Irish Mythology: Dive into its Finest Legends and Tales

 The Causeway Creation Myth

 In Ireland, there is a giant path, the causeway, which connects the country with Scotland.
-For so many generations, people have always claimed that the Giant warrior of the Irish mythology, Finn McCool, created it.
+For many generations, people have always claimed that the Giant warrior of the Irish mythology, Finn McCool, created it.
 The warrior had always been part of the creation story.

 Oisin’s Burial Site